graphprotocol/graph-node/docs/getting-started.md

 ```
 Notice that it is just simply `tokens` pluralized, and it will return all of the entites in The Graph.

-Later, when you've deployed the subgraph with this entity, you'll be able to query for a specific value, such as the token ID
+Later, when you've deployed the subgraph with this entity, you'll be able to query for a specific value, such as the token ID:

 ```graphql
 {